rongjenntw/llmcmd/README.md

       chat>!
       [read out Python is a scripting language.]
 ### TODO:
 - [ ] Add support for other document types.
-- [ ] Improve the translation functionality for other languages.
+Currently text and PDF.
 - [ ] Implement voice on MacOS.